 - What Happened to the Mouse?:

-- When Üter is attacked, the bus just leaves him and he isnt talked about.
+- When Üter is attacked, the bus just leaves him and he isnt mentioned.
 He inexplicably returns unharmed the following season in "22 Short Films About Springfield", although in a season 11 episode, Bart says that he hasn't seen him "Since our last field trip."
 Then again, the show does have Negative Continuity.

 - What about Jasper after Abe was forced to abandon him?

 - Would Hurt a Child: The staff at the Diz-Nee historical park are willing to club children.
 As the commentary track points out, Üter is most likely killed (don't worry, he was revived with the Dragon Balls) by the actors.